Matt Groening Endowed Chair in Animation at UCLA TFT

 In January 2012, Matt Groening, the award-winning creator of Fox’s The Simpsons, pledged $500,000 to the UCLA School of Theater, Film and Television to create the Matt Groening Endowed Chair in Animation at UCLA TFT.

-The endowment will enable the animation program to bring master artists and working professionals with wide ranging expertise to work with TFT students, some of whom would not normally be available in the animation curriculum.
+The endowment enables the animation program to bring master artists and working professionals with wide-ranging expertise to work with UCLA TFT students, some of whom would not normally be available in the animation curriculum.

-“Matt Groening is recognized globally as a preeminent and pioneering animator, storyteller, cartoonist, writer and producer.
-His groundbreaking animated series have truly changed the landscape of television and have become a gold standard for animation and great storytelling throughout the entertainment industry,” said Dean Schwartz.
+At the time of the bestowal, Dean Teri Schwartz remarked: “Matt Groening is recognized globally as a preeminent and pioneering animator, storyteller, cartoonist, writer and producer.
+His groundbreaking animated series have changed the landscape of television and have become a gold standard for animation and great storytelling throughout the entertainment industry.

 In 2007, Groening was ranked fourth (and highest American by birth) in Britain’s Daily Telegraph list of “Top 100 Living Geniuses.”
-Later this month, Groening will receive a star on the Hollywood Walk of Fame.
-His iconic brand of satire and social commentary is evident throughout dozens of “Simpsons” specials, spin-offs and feature films as well as the “Futurama” series, numerous books, merchandising and more.
+In 2012, Groening received a star on the Hollywood Walk of Fame.
+His iconic brand of satire and social commentary is evident throughout dozens of Simpsons specials, spin-offs and feature films as well as the Fox series Futurama, numerous books, merchandising and more.